kubos/kubos/docs/tutorials/shell.rst

 Killing an Existing Shell Session
 ---------------------------------

-We are also able to kill existing sessions on the OBC.
+If sessions already exist on the OBC then we are also able to end them using the ``kill`` command.
+Shell sessions will not end unless the process exits or the ``kill`` command is used.

 The kill command has the following syntax::

-   kubos-shell-client kill [-s signal] -c <channel_id>
+   kubos-shell-client kill -c <channel_id> [-s signal]

-The kill command requires a channel_id to know which session to kill.
+The kill command requires a channel ID to know which session to kill.
-Optionally a signal number may also be passed in.
-If no signal is specified then ``SIGKILL`` will be sent.
+Optionally, a signal number may also be passed in.
+If no signal is specified, then ``SIGKILL`` will be sent.

 Our command should look like this::

-   $ kubos-shell-client kill -c 672612
+   $ kubos-shell-client -i 10.0.2.20 -p 8010 kill -c 672612

 The output from the client should look like this:

 .. code-block:: none

-   Starting shell client -> 0.0.0.0:6000
+   Starting shell client -> 10.0.2.20:8010
    Killing existing shell session -c 672712